Wheels Up Experience Inc. (UP): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $12.33.
-Today, the average trading volume of UP was 1.41M shares.
+The average price from analysts is $11.75, which is $6.02 above the current price.
+Today, the average trading volume of UP was 1.58M shares.

 UP’s Market Performance

-UP stocks went down by -13.81% for the week, with a monthly drop of -15.00% and a quarterly performance of -32.00%.
-The volatility ratio for the week stands at 8.03% while the volatility levels for the past 30 days are set at 7.26% for Wheels Up Experience Inc..
-The simple moving average for the period of the last 20 days is -13.22% for UP stocks with a simple moving average of -31.13% for the last 200 days.
+UP stocks went up by 16.08% for the week, with a monthly jump of 8.29% and a quarterly performance of -17.62%.
+The volatility ratio for the week stands at 9.94% while the volatility levels for the past 30 days are set at 8.04% for Wheels Up Experience Inc..
+The simple moving average for the period of the last 20 days is 6.47% for UP stocks with a simple moving average of -16.21% for the last 200 days.

 Analysts’ Opinion of UP

-BTIG Research, on the other hand, stated in their research note that they expect to see UP reach a price target of $13.
-The rating they have provided for UP stocks is “Buy” according to the report published on August 16th, 2021.
+Many brokerage firms have already submitted their reports for UP stocks, with Raymond James repeating the rating for UP by listing it as a “Outperform.”
+The predicted price for UP in the upcoming period, according to Raymond James is $10 based on the research report published on August 31st of the current year 2021.

-Jefferies gave a rating of “Buy” to UP, setting the target price at $13 in the report published on July 27th of the current year.
+BTIG Research gave a rating of “Buy” to UP, setting the target price at $13 in the report published on August 16th of the current year.

-Volatility was left at 7.26%, however, over the last 30 days, the volatility rate increased by 8.03%, as shares sank -13.81% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -32.00% lower at present.
+Volatility was left at 8.04%, however, over the last 30 days, the volatility rate increased by 9.94%, as shares surge +10.03% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -17.70% lower at present.

-During the last 5 trading sessions, UP fell by -13.81%, in comparison to the 20-day moving average, which settled at $7.78.
-In addition, Wheels Up Experience Inc. saw -31.80% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, UP rose by +16.08%, which changed the moving average for the period of 200-days by -15.55% in comparison to the 20-day moving average, which settled at $7.77.
+In addition, Wheels Up Experience Inc. saw -17.45% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for UP